The NDIS pays for people to live in Specialist Disability Accommodation – or S D A.

 You may also have to pay too.

-People living in SDA usually have to pay a “reasonable rent contribution”.
-This means you pay 25% of your disability support pension to your landlord, plus any Commonwealth Rent Assistance you get.
+People living in SDA usually have to pay a “reasonable rent contribution” to their SDA landlord.
+The most you have to pay is 25 per cent of the disability support pension – including the pension supplement – plus the full Commonwealth rent assistance.

 Some people look at the many beautiful new SDA properties that are being built and think, “I can’t afford to live there.”
 But if you have SDA payments in your NDIS Plan, then you probably can!